X ShoreElectric boat pioneers in turbulence

 Authorities discover electric boats

 A promising market for electric boats could develop in the government sector.
 "Without going into too much detail here, our work over the last 1.5 years already seems to be bearing fruit," reveals Philipp von Arnim.
 The dealer is taking part in various tenders and discussions for government shipping.
 The potential quantities are "extremely exciting".
-The German inland and maritime shipping industry has recognised the opportunities offered by electrification and is increasingly rethinking its approach.
+German inland and maritime shipping has recognised the opportunities offered by electrification and is increasingly rethinking its approach.
 "With the X Shore PRO, we have a perfectly suited product that has met with a lot of approval," says the market expert.
 A new cabin version is due to be launched in 2026 and is already being requested for various applications.

 M-Yachts wishes its colleagues and investors in Sweden "that they can get out of this unfortunate situation as quickly as possible and that we can actively tackle the exciting projects of the future together."
 Despite the current challenges, the German dealer remains loyal to its Swedish partner: "As they say: in good times, as in challenging times!"

-Test reports
+Test reports:

 Most read in category Boats